F5Networks/f5-aws-cloudformation-v2/examples/autoscale/bigiq/README.md

     - **bigIqUtilitySku**
     - **bigIqTenant**
     - **bigIpRuntimeInitConfig** - *Pointing at new URL with your Custom BIG-IQ License Config*
-  - Click "Next"
+  - Click "Next".

 *Step 3: Configure Stack Options*
-  - Click "Next"
+  - Click "Next".

 *Step 4: Review*
-  - Capabilities->Check "Acknowledgement" Boxes
+  - Go to Capabilities > Check "Acknowledgement" Boxes.
-  - Click "Create Stack"
+  - Click "Create Stack".

 For next steps, see [Validating the Deployment](#validating-the-deployment).

-### Deploying via the AWS CLI]
+### Deploying via the AWS CLI

 By default, the templates in this repository are also publicly hosted on S3 at [https://f5-cft-v2.s3.amazonaws.com/f5-aws-cloudformation-v2/[VERSION]/](https://f5-cft-v2.s3.amazonaws.com/f5-aws-cloudformation-v2/)).
-If you want deploy the template using the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), provide url of the parent template and required parameters:
+If you want deploy the template using the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), provide the URL of the parent template and the required parameters:

 ```bash
  aws cloudformation create-stack --region ${REGION} --stack-name ${STACK_NAME} \